teoks0199/tp/docs/UserGuide.md

 FoodNotes is a quick, simple and beautiful food diary made specifically for you, NUS student foodies.
 With FoodNotes, you can add stalls that you want to keep track of and manage your reviews for them.

-This application is optimised for use via a Command Line Interface (CLI) this means that you operate the application by typing commands into a _Command Box_.
-If you are fast at typing, you can manage your food reviews faster than other Graphical User Interface (GUI) applications; GUI applications allow users to interact with the application through graphical icons such as buttons.
+This application is optimised for use via a Command Line Interface (CLI).
+This means that you operate the application by typing commands into a _Command Box_.
+If you are fast at typing, FoodNotes can help you manage your food reviews faster than other Graphical User Interface (GUI) applications; GUI applications allow users to interact with the application through graphical icons such as buttons.

 FoodNotes is available for the Linux, Unix, Windows and Mac OS operating systems.

 <div style="page-break-after: always;"></div>